When Does Embedding Magnitude Matter? A Cross-Task Functional-Symmetry Framework: Training Convergence Analysis

 \subsection{Convergence Results}

-Table~\ref{tab:convergence_all} summarizes the convergence dynamics for all three retrievers trained on MS MARCO 80K.
+Table~\ref{tab:convergence_all} summarizes the convergence dynamics for all three retrievers trained on MS MARCO v1.1 QA.
 We report both the first convergence point (when validation performance first stabilizes) and the best checkpoint performance, showing that models continue to improve after initial convergence.

 All fifteen model-loss combinations achieved stable convergence.
 Models first satisfy convergence criteria within 8--20 epochs (2,500--6,500 steps), but continue to improve by 0.13--1.49 percentage points before reaching their best performance.
 This justifies our choice of 100 epochs as a conservative upper bound.